tristanjuricek/knockoff/literate/Part 3. Extensions/Part 3.B. LaTeX.markdown

     case class LatexBlock( latex : String, position : Position ) extends Block

+## LaTeX Discovery ##

-These are to be discovered in a post-processing step that can wrap the base `knockoff` method.
+These adjust the `knockoff` method in a post-processing step to capture the LaTeX in the Markdown document.

     // The LatexDiscounter
     trait LatexDiscounter extends Discounter {